 |

 The recent versions of my Bloodybacks AWI rules use a very specific die rolling mechanism and I thought it might be of use or interest to include a bit more information on the probabilities associated with this.
+In version 9 of the rules, this "136=123" mechanism has only been retained for unit activation.

 |

-1. Activation and shooting rolls
+1. Activation rolls

 The essence of the system is to roll a "hand" of six dice.
 I use d12s.
 The hand can be reduced or increased in size.
 Each of the dice rolled needs to score a "to succeed" number or under.
 The number of successes are totalled and this is translated into a number of orders, hits or whatever the outcome measure may be.
 Let's describe them as "hits" for now.
 This translation as based on a triangle meaning that one success gives one hit, three successes are needed for two hits and six or more successes for three hits.
 With a larger hand of dice ten successes would produce four hits and so on, however there is a practical limit to the sensible size of the hand of dice I find.